 Pumpkin seeds, also known as pepitas, are native to the Americas.
-They were discovered by archaeologists in Mexico in caves that date back to 7,000 B.C.
+Archaeologists discovered them in Mexico in caves that date back to 7,000 B.C.

 Today, China produces more pumpkins and pumpkin seeds than any other country.

-Just mix up dates, whole nuts, chia seeds, sesame seeds, sunflower seeds, pistachios, almonds, pumpkin seeds, 1tsp cacao bio powder, 1tsp peanut butter, a handful of raisins and dried cranberries.
+Just mix updates, whole nuts, chia seeds, sesame seeds, sunflower seeds, pistachios, almonds, pumpkin seeds, 1tsp cacao bio powder, 1tsp peanut butter, a handful of raisins and dried cranberries.
 Then press the mixture into a pan and slice into bars.
-Couldn't be simpler.
+It couldn't be simpler.

 #OTD Today is the birthday of the German botanist known as the Father of Plant Physiology, Julius von Sachs, who was born on this day in 1832.

 In the 1860s, Sachs tested adding a variety of nutrients to plants growing in water.
 He was trying to determine what plants need to live.
 It was early, early efforts on modern-day hydroponics.